Scout group: United Kingdom

-In The Scout Association of the United Kingdom, Scout Groups can have any number of Beaver Scout Colonies, Cub Scout Packs and Scout Troops, depending on the numbers of young people and leaders available.
-A Scout Group can also include a Scout Active Support Unit, and an Explorer Scout Unit may be attached to a Group, although the Explorer Unit remains under the control of the district rather than the group.
-Scout Groups in the United Kingdom are numbered according to their formation, although not all groups follow this rule.
-Initially, The Scout Association reserved registration numbers for troops or Groups not attached to a church, so a Scout Group attached to a church may have been registered as 7th Gloucestershire even though it was the first formed in the location.
-Sometimes, Scout Groups adopt new names (for example, the 1st Whitley Scout Group became the 43rd Reading (1st Whitley) Scout Group) as District boundaries are moved and reformed.
-When a Scout Group is registered, a Certificate of Registration is issued by Scout Headquarters, confirming the group's registration name which may differ from its own name.
+In The Scout Association of the United Kingdom, Scout Groups can have any number of Beaver Colonies, Cub Packs and Scout Troops, older Scout Explorer Scout units and a Scout Active Support unit, although the Explorer Unit remains under the control of the district rather than the group.
+Scout Groups registered with The Scout Association are numbered according to their registration order, although not all groups follow this rule.
+Previously, The Scout Association reserved registration numbers for troops or Groups not attached to a church, so a Scout Group attached to a church may have been registered as 7th Gloucestershire even though it was the first formed in the location.
+Sometimes, Scout Groups adopted new names (for example, the 1st Whitley Scout Group became the 43rd Reading (1st Whitley) Scout Group) as District boundaries were moved and reformed.
+When a Scout Group is registered, a certificate of registration is issued by Scout Headquarters, confirming the group's registration name which may differ from its own name.
 Groups may also register as Sea Scout Groups or Air Scout Groups.

 A Scout Group is led by a Group Scout Leader (GSL) whose responsibility is to ensure that the leaders of the different sections work together facilitating progress from one section to another by the young people in the group.
 The GSL is also responsible for ensuring that the other leaders in the group take part in leader training.
-Scout Groups are managed by an executive committee, with a chairman, secretary and treasurer.
-They support a uniformed Group Scout Leader, and support the activities and events organised by the section leaders within the group.
-The executive committee is elected annually by the Group Scout Council, a gathering of the parents, adult leaders and representatives of the young people of the group.
+Scout Groups are managed by a committee, with a chairman, secretary and treasurer.
+They support the Group Scout Leader and the activities and events organised by the section leaders within the group.
+The committee is elected annually by the Scout Group Council, a gathering of the parents, adult leaders and representatives of the young people of the group.

-Scout Groups can form relationships with local organisations, such as local churches, temples, schools or the YMCA.
-Typically, this involves agreements to support certain events in exchange for the use of a building or some financial payment.
-These Groups are described as Sponsored Scout Groups and must arrange a Sponsorship Agreement with the organisation that sponsors them and with the district commissioner.
-Groups without this type of affiliation are described as Open Scout Groups.
-Joint Scout and Guide Groups are supported by The Scout Association and Girlguiding; in these Groups, typically Scout and Guide sections share the same meeting place, equipment, funding and Executive Committee.
-A Scout Group meet in a school or church hall, or may be the owners of a Scout headquarters building.
+Organisations such as churches, temples, schools or the YMCA can form their own Scouts and register them with The Scout Association as "sponsored scout groups", with sponsorship agreements to support certain events in exchange for the use of a building or some financial payment.
+Groups without this type of affiliation are described as open Scout groups.
+Joint Scout and Guide Groups are supported by The Scout Association and Girlguiding; in these Groups, typically Scout and Guide sections share the same meeting place, equipment, funding and committee.
+A Scout Group can meet in a school or church hall or may be the owners of their own Scout headquarters building.

-The situation is similar in the Baden-Powell Scouts' Association, where the Scout Group is led by a Group Scout Master (GSM).
+In the Baden-Powell Scouts' Association, the situation is similar, where the Scout Group is led by a Group Scout Master (GSM).
 Within the B-PSA the group is responsible for local provision through the entire age range.